TejasNavada/InfiniteContextGPT/README.md

 # InfiniteContextGPT

 This program allows you to pseudo extend the token limit of chatGPT to effectively unlimited.
-It does this by encoding sentences into a 384 dimension embedding space and them determines the sentences the most similar to the question and feeds those sentences to ChatGPT with the question.
+It does this by encoding sentences into a 384 dimension embedding space and the determines the sentences the most similar to the question and feeds those sentences to ChatGPT with the question.

 # To Run